Page Reviewed / Updated - Jan. 2017

 Maine residents who exceed these limits but who are unable to pay for the care they require may still qualify by way of the Medically Needy program or by working with a MaineCare planner to re-structure their financial assets so they become compliant.
 Learn more.

 The exact services provided under the CDAS program are specific to the participating individual and are determined during enrollment in the program.
-They are and re-assessed periodically to ensure their needs are continuing to be met.
+They are re-assessed periodically to ensure their needs are continuing to be met.
 Participants can qualify for three different tiers of Personal Care Services (PCS) up to a maximum of 28 hours / week.
 PCS can include any or all of the following:

 The CDAS Program is run by the Maine Department of Health and Human Services; one should contact their local office.
 A list of offices and their contact information is available here.
 One can also read more about the program in the very comprehensive MaineCare benefits manual available here.